-Last year the movie American Sniper and its depiction of former US Navy SEAL Chris Kyle got all the plaudits from film and television awards.
+American Sniper, the Hollywood film, and its depiction of former US Navy SEAL Chris Kyle got all the plaudits from film and television awards when it hit the screens some years ago.

 Once considered a pariah of battle by friend and foe alike, adopting camouflage to hide from, and then suddenly ambush, enemies - their methods were seen as sly and underhand.